Serving Naples, FL

 How much can Naples homeowners get?

-Based on a median home value of $550,000 in the Naples area, a typical HECM borrower at current rates might access:
+Based on a median home value of $550,000 in the Naples area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65